gi-no/blog_mean_stack/article2.md

 ####  Japanese search
-MongoDB's full-text searching only support Latin languages, and does not support other languages like Japanese.
+MongoDB's full-text searching only supports Latin languages, it and does not support other languages as Japanese.

 We can use ElasticSearch or other engines.
-But for now, we use TinySegmenter to tokenize Japanese.
+But for now, we will use "TinySegmenter" to tokenize Japanese.

-Add "tokenizedName" field to store and indexing tokenized message.
+Add "tokenizedName" field to store and index tokenized messages.

 ```javascript
 var ThingSchema = new Schema({